ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 console.log(checkout(cart)); // Output: 55.18
 ```
-Here, each function has a clear and focused purpose: summing prices, applying discounts, and formatting the result.
-Together, they form a logical flow where the output of one function feeds directly into the next.
-This structure keeps the focus on the **domain logic**—calculating totals with discounts—while abstracting away the implementation details.
+Here, each function has a clear purpose: summing prices, applying discounts, and rounding the result.
+Together, they form a logical flow where the output of one feeds into the next.
+The **domain logic** is clear—calculate the checkout total with discounts.

-This workflow encapsulates the essence of function composition: focusing on the _"what"_—the intent behind your code—while allowing the _"how"_—the implementation details—to fade into the background, empowering you to create intuitive and scalable solutions. ✨
+This workflow captures the power of function composition: focusing on the _what_—the intent behind your code—while letting the _how_—the implementation details—to fade into the background. ✨

 ---

 <a id="pipeline"></a>
-### Streamlining Code with Pipelines ✨
+## Streamlining Code with Pipelines ✨

-While function composition is a powerful tool, as workflows grow in complexity, even the best compositions can become tangled.
-Like unpacking **Russian dolls** 🪆, deeply nested compositions can obscure intent, making the overall flow harder to grasp.
-Pipelines take abstraction a step further by offering linear, progressive transformations that mirror **natural reasoning**.
+Function composition is powerful, but as workflows grow, deeply nested compositions can become hard to follow—like unpacking **Russian dolls** 🪆.
+Pipelines take abstraction further, offering a linear sequence of transformations that mirrors natural reasoning.

 ### Building a Simple `pipe` Utility 🛠️
-Many modern JavaScript frameworks and libraries (hello, functional programming enthusiasts! 👋) offer pipeline utilities, but building your own is surprisingly simple.
-Let’s see how you can create one in just a few lines of code.
+Many JavaScript libraries (hello, functional programming fans! 👋) offer pipeline utilities, but creating your own is surprisingly simple:
 ```typescript
 const pipe =
   (...fns: Function[]) =>
   (input: any) => fns.reduce((acc, fn) => fn(acc), input);
 ```
-This utility chains a list of operations into a seamless, linear process, ensuring input flows effortlessly through each step.
-Let’s refactor our previous `checkout` example using `pipe`:
+This utility chains operations into a clear, progressive flow.
+Refactoring our previous `checkout` example with `pipe` gives us:
 ```typescript
 const checkout = pipe(
   calculateTotal,